MaheshtheDev/DataScience_Bot/README.md

 This command show about the Developer details

 ### `/help`
 This command will help you if you lost somewhere.
-This shows you want Bot can do for you.
+This shows you, what Bot can do for you.

 ## Tech Stack
 Tech Stack used: